RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the shortcut `Shift+Alt+R` to restart the application.
 * Add an option to warn when exiting the application, under `Preferences > General > Interface > Prompt when exiting`.
-* Add Portuguese and Russian translations.
+* Add Portuguese, Russian and Japanese translations.
 * Remove light mode

 #### Settings